-The most common outpatient counseling program is 12 steps, also known as Alcoholics or Narcotics Anonymous.
-People who choose this route often commit to a lifetime of attending 12 step meetings.
+The most common outpatient counseling program is 12 steps, also known as Alcoholics Anonymous or Narcotics Anonymous.
+People who choose this route often commit to a lifetime of attending 12-step meetings.
 In this way, the 12-step support group becomes a lifestyle and a means of continual support.

-There are also other support groups available for people who are uncomfortable with the spiritual base of AA.
+There are also other support groups, like SMART Recovery, available for people who are uncomfortable with the spiritual base of AA.

 Intensive Outpatient Treatment

 This type of treatment usually offers several three-hour group sessions during the week that focus primarily on healing the mind, body, and spirit.
 Outpatient treatment most often takes place in the evenings in order to not disrupt the individual’s family or work life.

 Dual Diagnosis Support